 Findlay Recovery Center is a friendly environment for both men and women who need addiction and mental health treatment.
 Our staff believes that everyone we meet deserves compassion and support when they begin their treatment journey.
 Accepting that your substance use is a problem and that you need help, is not an easy feat.
 It takes courage to walk through our doors, and we commend you for taking those steps.

-One of the benefits of an Ohio residential treatment program compared to other programs is that you will always have someone available to talk to.
+One of the benefits of an Ohio residential treatment program, compared to other programs, is there will always be someone available to talk.
 Some challenges in recovery can be planned for and expected.
-But there are also things that sneak up on us.
-There is no better place to be during the first few weeks of your recovery than an inpatient rehab program such as Findlay Recovery Center.
+But, there are also things that sneak up on us.
+There is no better place to be during the first few weeks of your recovery than an inpatient rehab program, such as Findlay Recovery Center.

-If you or someone you know is struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
+If you, or someone you know, are struggling with an addiction and a mental health concern, call the Findlay Recovery Center at (855) 605-2135.
 We have our staff available to answer any questions you may have about our PTSD treatment facility.